 Neuropsychology Postdoctoral Fellowship

 Postdoctoral fellows complete comprehensive outpatient neuropsychological evaluations with a range of patient populations, including children and adolescents with medical diagnoses and those with neurodevelopmental disorders.
-Training opportunities also include rotations through the Center for Autism Spectrum Disorders, SCORE program, Executive Function Group, Comprehensive Pediatric Epilepsy Program, Hematology/Oncology and other medical and neurodevelopmental rotations.
+Training opportunities also include rotations through the Center for Autism Spectrum Disorders, SCORE Program, Comprehensive Pediatric Epilepsy Program, Hematology/Oncology and other medical and neurodevelopmental rotations.
 Postdoctoral fellows participate in formal didactics and professional development opportunities such as providing supervision to pre-doctoral trainees.
 Residency positions are funded for at least 20 percent of research time.
 Current research projects include concussion/ mild traumatic brain injury, autism spectrum disorders, epilepsy and neurofibromatosis.

 How to Apply